Junction, TX 76849

 Get Outdoors & Try Something New

 Test your accuracy with a bow and arrow, learn how to throw a tomahawk, and unwind with an afternoon yoga class.
-If this sounds like the best day ever to you, don't miss Outdoor Women Gone Wild (May 4).
+If this sounds like the best day ever to you, don't miss Outdoor Women Gone Wild.
 Featuring a wide range of activities, this annual event just for the ladies is an awesome way to try something you've never done before.
 Along with the archery, ax tossing, and yoga, you can choose from bird watching, fly fishing, shooting, outdoor photography, and even self-defense lessons.
 There are a ton of ways you can get your hands dirty, but the best part is you'll be doing so while surrounded by Junction's abundant beauty.
 It doesn't get any better than that, if you ask us.

 The Llano River is an Amazing Place to Cool Off